Judith Slaying Holofernes (Artemisia Gentileschi, Naples): Reception

 The Florentine biographer Filippo Baldinucci described Judith Slaying Holofernes as "inspiring no little amount of terror."
 At times the painting was popular, mainly due to the grotesque nature of the biblical scene, but also because of the artist's gender.
 Yet when the painting was sold by Signora Saveria de Simone in 1827, it was sold as a work of Caravaggio.
 This confusion shows Gentileschi's dedication as a caravagistta.
 In recent decades, there has been much art historical interest in this painting, with Eva Straussman-Pflanzer explaining that "the painting has... gained... distinction due to its feminist-inspired inclusion in the history of art".

+In popular culture

+In the John Wick's spin-off action thriller Ballerina the painting is hanging above the Director's (Anjelica Huston) office desk.